Your response to the original Marketer’s Data Dictionary was so positive that we have now enhanced it with 14 brand-spanking new terms. Enjoy!

 When a CDP like Lexer sends email addresses to Google to create an audience, we send the hashed emails and Google matches it to their database of hashed emails – so no private information is transferred.

 Personally Identifiable Information (PII) is data like email address, name, date of birth, physical address or a phone number that can be used to confidently identify a specific person.
-(It’s important you handle it correctly, especially in Social Media)
+(It’s important you handle it correctly, especially in Social Media) It is possible to securely unify digital behaviours to an identified person using Lexer Tag.

 Bringing data together